thewire247/kitchen-docker-host-vagrant/README.md

 ## About

 This branch uses Veertu Desktop which is macOS / OS X specific rather than VirtualBox which is cross platform.
+For a cross platform implementation, please checkout the [virtualbox](https://github.com/SaltwaterC/kitchen-docker-host-vagrant/tree/virtualbox) branch.

 Docker host as Vagrant box created with [kitchen-docker](https://github.com/portertech/kitchen-docker) in mind.
 Provides a Docker host and Squid as caching proxy.
 It doesn't have anything [Test Kitchen](http://kitchen.ci) specific per-se, but it provides a consistent development environment.
 This document also contains a list of speed hacks to make Test Kitchen a lot more faster compared to its defaults.